openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 Clients shall validate each external attachment they wish to rely on in the following manner:

 1. Ensure that the object includes the required elements: `url`, `digest`.
-2. Ensure that, when a `exp` element is present, the request to the value in `url` is made before the time represented by the `exp` element.
+2. Ensure that, when an `exp` element is present, the request to the value in `url` is made before the time represented by the `exp` element.
 3. Ensure that the URL defined in the `url` element uses the `https` scheme.
 4. Ensure that the `digest` element contains both `alg` and `value` keys.
 5. Retrieve the attachment from the `url` element in the object.